mozesjacobs/StyleTransferGallery/README.md

 ### Featured Examples

+These are some of the style transfers we thought worked the best.

 ![alt text](results/featured/traditional_style_images_256_2/annie_kennen_mf.png)

 ### League of Legends and Traditional Style Images
+This is an assortment of style transfer images.
-Each image in the first row indicates the style image.
-Each image in the first column indicates the content image.
+Each image in the first row indicates the style image, and each image in the first column indicates the content image.

 ![alt text](results/traditional_style_images_256_2/styles.png)